Mesna (Uromitexan ®)

-Some people have mesna and chemotherapy given through a fine, plastic tube that is inserted under the skin and into a vein near the collarbone (a central line).
+Some people are given mesna and chemotherapy through a fine, plastic tube that is inserted under the skin and into a vein near the collarbone (a central line).
 It may also be passed through a vein in their arm (a PICC line).
 Your doctor or nurse will explain more about this to you.

-Mesna can also be given as tablets.
+Mesna is also available as a tablet.
 If you’re given tablets, it's important to take them as directed by your doctor.

 Possible side effects of mesna

 It is often difficult to know which side effects may be from mesna and which ones may be from the chemotherapy.
 Side effects from mesna are rare, but may include:

 Feeling or being sick